-We believe our knowledge of China's real estate and home furnishing and improvement sectors provides a valuable competitive advantage and helps promote our brand name in the PRC real estate and furnishing and improvement market.
-The attractiveness of our marketing and listing services is rooted in our ability to commercialize various aspects of our databases and industry knowledge to create new and innovative services for our marketing and listing customers.
-To maintain and extend our leading position in this area, we seek to recruit and retain employees knowledgeable about China's real estate and home furnishing and improvement sectors through a variety of incentive measures, including share-based compensation plans.
-Members of our research department produce research reports and provide other information services that help promote our reputation as an informed participant in China's real estate and home furnishing and improvement sectors.
+We believe our knowledge of China's real estate and home-related sectors provides a valuable competitive advantage and helps promote our brand name in the PRC real estate and furnishing and improvement market.
+The attractiveness of our marketing, e-commerce and listing services is rooted in our ability to commercialize various aspects of our databases and industry knowledge to create new and innovative services for our marketing, e-commerce and listing customers.
+To maintain and extend our leading position in this area, we seek to recruit and retain employees knowledgeable about China's real estate and homerelated sectors through a variety of incentive measures, including share-based compensation plans.
+Members of our research department produce research reports and provide other information services that help promote our reputation as an informed participant in China's real estate and home-related sectors.